-Software engineers develop software applications while focusing on delivering quality software that meets the customers' needs.
+Software engineers develop large software applications while focusing on delivering quality software that meets the customers' needs.

-Typically, students who plan to study software engineering in college take four years of math in high school: algebra I and II, geometry and trigonometry.
-Advanced Placement credit is available for those who were successful in calculus in high school.
+Typically, students who plan to study software engineering in college take 4 years of math in high school: algebra I and II, geometry and trigonometry.
+Advanced Placement credit is available for those who were successful in calculus or computer science in high school.
 Students should have some experience with computers, but no programming experience is required.
 Communication skills, both oral and written, are also critical for students entering the program.

-In the upper-division courses, students will continue to learn advanced computer science techniques like database management or graphics.
-In addition, they will take courses in software engineering techniques and technical communications.
-All software engineering students must participate in our internship program.
+In the upper-division courses, students will continue to learn advanced computer science techniques like database management.
+In addition, they will take courses in software design and software engineering techniques.

 The department offers a computer science minor, which is especially attractive to students seeking to combine other disciplines with computer science.